CtrlK

 Specificity

-Names the domain (3D web experiences) and lists some specific use cases like 'product configurators, 3D portfolios, immersive websites,' but the actions are more like categories than concrete actions (e.g., 'building' is the only verb, and 'bringing depth to web experiences' is vague).
+Names the domain (3D web experiences) and lists some specific use cases like 'product configurators, 3D portfolios, immersive websites,' but the actions are more like categories than concrete actions (e.g., 'building' is vague compared to 'create interactive 3D product configurators').
+'Bringing depth to web experiences' is fluffy.

 2 / 3